green-code-initiative/ecoCode-mobile-ios-swift-test-project/README.md

 ## Initialization

 Before starting, **you have to run a sonarqube instance with the ecoCode iOS plugin running**.
+Please follow the documentation: https://github.com/green-code-initiative/ecoCode-mobile/blob/main/INSTALL.md.

-Configure a project with the following properties:
+On the deployed SonarQube instance, configure a project with the following properties:

 * Project Key: ecoCodeTestiOS
 * Project name: ecoCodeTestiOS